vinfante1346/visualizations/README.md

     <img src="https://github.com/user-attachments/assets/aa206d11-1d86-4f32-8a6d-49fe9715b098" alt="image" width="150" align="right";">
 </a>

-This Snowflake MCP server provides tooling for Snowflake Cortex AI features, bringing these capabilities to the MCP ecosystem.
-When connected to an MCP Client (e.g. [Claude for Desktop](https://claude.ai/download), [fast-agent](https://fast-agent.ai/), [Agentic Orchestration Framework](https://github.com/Snowflake-Labs/orchestration-framework/blob/main/README.md)), users can leverage these Cortex AI features.
+This Snowflake MCP server provides tooling for Snowflake Cortex AI, object management, and SQL orchestration, bringing these capabilities to the MCP ecosystem.
+When connected to an MCP Client (e.g. [Claude for Desktop](https://claude.ai/download), [fast-agent](https://fast-agent.ai/), [Agentic Orchestration Framework](https://github.com/Snowflake-Labs/orchestration-framework/blob/main/README.md)), users can leverage these features.

-The MCP server currently supports the below Cortex AI capabilities:
+The MCP server currently supports the below capabilities:
 - **[Cortex Search](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/cortex-search-overview)**: Query unstructured data in Snowflake as commonly used in Retrieval Augmented Generation (RAG) applications.
 - **[Cortex Analyst](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst)**: Query structured data in Snowflake via rich semantic modeling.
 - **[Cortex Agent](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-agents)**: (**Coming Soon**) Agentic orchestrator across structured and unstructured data retrieval
+- **Object Management**: Perform basic operations against Snowflake's most common objects such as creation, dropping, updating, and more.
+- **SQL Execution**: Run LLM-generated SQL managed by user-configured permissions.

 # Getting Started

 ## Service Configuration

-A simple configuration file is used to create tooling for the various Cortex AI features.
-An example can be seen at [services/tools_config.yaml](services/tools_config.yaml) and a template is below.
+A simple configuration file is used to create tooling for the various Cortex AI features and manage permitted capabilities in the SQL tool.
+An example can be seen at [services/tools_config.yaml](services/configuration.yaml) and a template is below.
+The path to this configuration file will be passed to the server and the contents used to create MCP server tools at startup.

 Many Cortex Search and Cortex Analyst services can be added.
 Ideal descriptions are both highly descriptive and mutually exclusive.

-The path to this configuration file will be passed to the server and the contents used to create MCP server tools at startup.
+In addition, the `sql_statement_permissions` section ensures that only approved statements.
+The list contains SQL expression types.
+Those marked with True are permitted while those marked with False are not permitted.
+Please see [SQL Execution](#sql-execution) for examples of each expression type.

 ```
 search_services: # List all Cortex Search services